Process simulation and modelling improves productivity and provides clients with added value

 - Solves mass and heat balances with phase separation, chemical reactions and hydraulics through physical properties of pure components and mixtures, reactions and mathematic models.

-- Is applied mainly in hydrocarbon industry, chemical industry and food industry.
+- Is applied mainly in hydrocarbon industry, chemical industry and food industry as well as in water and wastewater treatment plants.